 We spend too much time trying to figure out what life means.
 Why bad stuff happens.
 Whether or not a malevolent deity has it in for us.
 It’s normal to wonder if the reason you are sick, broke or miserable is the result of something you did or failed to do.
-To accept the total randomness of life is a pretty tough piece of gristle to chew.
+To accept the total randomness of events is rough.

 Like you, I’ve put a good bit of thought into how come my life has fallen apart not once, but a several times.
 I know I’m not perfect, but come on!
 It’s not like I ripped off everyone’s retirement money or slaughtered thousands of people because I think they are ethnically inferior.
 Whatever I’ve done wrong, it’s pretty small potatoes in the scheme of things.

-I was already pondering this stuff when I was a teenager, which is why I studied it in college and kept exploring it through the decades since.
-One day, I woke up to the truth.
-Not big T truth, but my own little truth.
+I was pondering this stuff when I was a teenager, which is why I studied it in college and kept exploring it through the decades since.
+One day, I woke up and knew the truth.
 All was revealed.
-An epiphany, the dawning of light.

 Faith and Proof